 For game hawking, you must be able to dedicate at least two or three months solid for training you falcon.
 It also is very important that you have access to large areas of ideal land with plenty of quarry.
 Another important fact is that a good pointing dog is absolutely necessary.

 If you do have the time, money, dedication and luck to be able to fly a peregrine at game and do it properly then there is surely nothing more exciting in the world of falconry.

 Peregrine Falcon Facts - Hybridisation

 Often in Falconry, different species of falcons are hybridised to gain the positive aspects from each of them.
 Peregrines are often the choice for parts of this hybridisation as their speed, grace and temperament are unparalleled.
 Some common peregrine hybrids are pereXsaker falcon, and pere-Gyr hybrids.

 The saker falcon (falco cherrug) is a ferocious and fearless falcon and slightly larger and more powerful than the peregrine.
 This is a useful trait when having to tackle prey on the ground.
 The Gyr falcon is the largest of all falcons and extremely fast in straight flight, much faster and more powerful than the peregrine.
 When bred well, these hybrids can retain the good points from both species and can become formidable hunters.

 I hope you have enjoyed reading my Peregrine Falcon facts page and I hope the peregrine falcon info I have provided has proved adequate.
 I am trying to get hold of a peregrine falcon call audio clip for the page very soon.
-In the meantime please feel free to browse the rest of the site.
+In the meantime please feel free to browse the rest of the site or add your own story/comment below!
 I am adding more pages every day! :-)